 Hurricane Season in Jamaica

 Hurricanes are more likely for the Caribbean from June through November –this is the same for Jamaica.
-You can still travel to Jamaica during hurricane season without much of a hitch, but just pay attention to the weather forecast as your departure date gets closer.
-Purchasing a travel insurance policy before a storm is named would allow you to cancel your trip and receive a 100% reimbursement of the nonrefundable travel costs.
-On the other side of things, if a storm suddenly pops up during your trip and you have to cut things short, travel insurance could reimburse the unused portions of your trip cost.
+You can still travel to Jamaica during hurricane season without much of a hitch.
+Just pay attention to the weather forecast as your departure date gets closer.
+Purchasing travel insurance before a named storm allows you to cancel your trip and receive a full reimbursement of nonrefundable costs.
+On another hand, if a storm suddenly pops up during your trip and you have to cut things short, travel insurance could reimburse the unused portions of your trip cost.
 We recommend purchasing travel insurance online for coverage against hurricanes.

 As many places are now open, Jamaica still is a great place for a family vacation.
-There are plenty of protected areas in Jamaica and below we’ve provided some inspiration to plan your future trip.
+There are plenty of safe areas to travel to in Jamaica!
+Below we’ve provided some inspiration to plan your future trip.

 Adventure Lovers: Offering activities for kids of all ages, Yaaman Adventure Park is a great option for all-day entertainment near Ocho Rios.
 Check out some of their different tours and even get the opportunity to ride a camel or a segway!